Post-Validation: Gate Nine of the Nine Gate Transfer Process

 Today, Bob Beall is back with the next gate in the Nine Gate Transfer Process.
 If you have missed any of the previous steps in this process, you can review them here: Gate 1: Assessment Gate 2:...

-Stakeholder Review: Gate Two in The Nine Gate Transfer Process for Moving Production
+GMP Documentation: Gate Five of the Nine Gate Transfer Process for Moving Production